4 tips to Keep it Together And Avoid Crying at Work

 Is it okay to cry at work?

-The short answer is that it depends—on what kind of situation you’re in when the tears come, how frequently, who’s around when it does, and your work environment.
+The short answer is that it depends on the kind of situation you’re in when the tears come, how frequently they occur, who’s around when they do, and your work environment.

-I come from a military background, where If you cried, you had better have a bone sticking out of you.
-Most people believe crying can have negative consequences.
-According to the Robert Half survey, roughly 70% of workers and CFOs agreed that it “can undermine career prospects” or that “crying at work is perceived as weak or immature.”
+I come from a military background, where if you cried, you had better have a bone sticking out of you.
+Most people believe that crying can have negative consequences.
+According to a Robert Half survey, roughly 70% of workers and CFOs agreed that it “can undermine career prospects” or that “crying at work is perceived as weak or immature.”

 Only 30% thought that “crying has no negative effect—it shows you’re human.”